AbhishekYadav-01/JourneyPlanner-Trip-Management-System/README.md

-# Travel Desk Management System
+# JourneyPlanner: Trip Management System

-The Travel Desk Management System is a comprehensive solution designed to manage and book trips efficiently.
-This system allows users to add trips, search for trips within a specified time range, and book trips.
-The system leverages Binary Search Trees (BST) to optimize trip searches based on departure times.
-The main components include Vehicle, Trip, Location, TransportService, and TravelDesk classes, each contributing to the overall functionality of the system.
+JourneyPlanner: Trip Management System efficiently organizes and books trips with detailed vehicle and location management.
+Using Binary Search Trees (BST), it optimizes trip searches by departure times and facilitates seamless booking processes.
+Users can add trips with vehicle specifics, manage unique locations, and search for trips based on pick-up points and timeframes.
+The system ensures efficient allocation of vehicles to trips and updates seat bookings automatically upon reservation.
 ## Key Features

 ### Trip Management